AI agent permissions at the tool boundary

 | Policy language | IAM policies, OPA Rego, Cedar | Declarative YAML matching tool-call structure |

 Traditional access control is not wrong.
 It handles identity and resource-level access well.
-But it was never designed to evaluate the arguments of a function call in real time or to pause execution and ask a human whether a specific parameter value is acceptable.
-Agent permissions sit on top of traditional access control, adding the layer that agents require.
+But it was not designed to evaluate the arguments of a function call in real time or to pause execution and ask a human whether a specific parameter value is acceptable.
+Agent permissions sit on top of traditional access control, adding the decision point agents require.

 How Veto implements agent permissions